mkole/ScreenTearing/README.md

 # Tearing

-If you have Intel Graphics and video playback on YouTube is flickering, put **20-intel.conf** file inside **/etc/X11/xorg.conf.d** folder.
+If you have Intel Graphics and video playback on YouTube is flickering, put **20-intel.conf** file inside &nbsp;
+**/etc/X11/xorg.conf.d** folder.

 &nbsp;